mar-esther23/rgriffin/README.md

 ## Installation

-rGriffin depends on Java and rJava.
+rGriffin depends on R, Java, rJava, and BoolNet.

-First, make sure you have java installed, we recommend [Oracle JDK 8](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html).
+First, make sure you have R (>=3.1) and java installed.
+We recommend [Oracle JDK 8](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html).

 Then install [rJava](https://cran.r-project.org/web/packages/rJava/index.html), this can be done from CRAN.
-While rJava should be authomatically instaled with rGriffin, the installation of rJava is succeptible to mistakes, so it is best to install it first.
+While rJava should be authomatically instaled with rGriffin, the installation of rJava is succeptible to mistakes, so it is best to install it first from the R console.

 ```
 > install.packages(rJava)